partio-scout/pos-backend/README.md

 ### Ngrok

+Install ngrok, it is preferred to use Homebrew `brew cask install ngrok`.
 Get content for ngrok-config from LastPass and place it to `~/.ngrok2/ngrok.yml`.
 Also edit your `/etc/hosts` and add `partio.ngrok.io` as a hostname for 127.0.0.1
+Start ngrok with `ngrok start partio`.

 ### Environmental variables